4treK/LOLAutoCallPick/README.md

 Author
 ---------

-In LOL mi summoner's name is k014 (in NA server), feel free to contact me.
+In LOL my summoner's name is k014 (in NA server), feel free to contact me.